 They are the most famous among nano-hollow structured materials and their dimension ranges from 1 to 10 nm in diameter and from 200 to 500 nm in length.
 Purified single-walled carbon nanotubes (SWNTs) adsorbed CO2 better than unpurified SWNT.
 Also, multiwalled carbon nanotubes (MWNTs) showed stability for 20 cycles of adsorption and regeneration.

 D) MOFs and zeolite-like MOFs:

-Carbon dioxide adsorbs to a MOF Metal Organic Framework through physiosorption or chemisorption based on the porosity and selectivity of the MOF leaving behind a Greenhouse gas poor gas stream that is more environmentally friendly.
+Carbon dioxide adsorbs to a MOF Metal-Organic Framework through physisorption or chemisorption based on the porosity and selectivity of the MOF leaving behind a Greenhouse gas-poor gas stream that is more environmentally friendly.
 The carbon dioxide is then stripped off the MOF using temperature swing adsorption (TSA) or pressure swing adsorption (PSA) so the MOF can be reused.
-Adsorbents and absorbents require regeneration steps where the CO2 is removed from the sorbent or solution that collected it out of the flue gas in order for the sorbent or solution to be reused.
+Adsorbents and absorbents require regeneration steps where the CO2 is removed from the sorbent or solution that collected it out of the flue gas for the sorbent or solution to be reused.

 4.2.1 Regeneration Cycles for CO2 Adsorption